foundryvtt/dnd5e/wiki/Calendar.md

 ![Bastion Configuration](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/bastion/bastion-configuration.jpg)

 There is also a system for automatic reminders of bastion turns.
-After the bastion turn duration has passed since the last bastion turn a message will be posted in chat for GM users with a button to trigger a new bastion turn.
-This button will automatically issue the maintain order to any facilities without outstanding orders and perform any other bastion turn events.
+After the configured bastion turn duration has passed since the last bastion turn, a message will be posted in chat for GM users with a button to trigger a new bastion turn.
+This button will automatically issue the maintain order to any facilities that have not otherwise been given any orders, and perform any other bastion turn events.

 ## Calendar API